-Publishing a customer event using projects
+Publish a customer event using projects

-- Prepare a thank you-page.
+- Prepare a thank you page.

 - Create a registration form using the built-in form functionality or the Optimizely Forms add-on.
-Set up the form so that a visitor who registers for the event is directed to the thank you-page.
+Set up the form so that a visitor who registers for the event is directed to the thank you page.

 - Create a teaser block to use on the start page for promoting the customer event and drag it to the start page.
-The Customer event project now contains all items related to the event.
+The Customer event project contains items related to the event.

-- Preview the pages by clicking the preview button .
+- Preview the pages by clicking Preview.

 - Does the start page contain the teaser?